-They will define the objectives and goals to be met and the “rules of engagement” to clarify the cyber attacks that are allowed and any specific attacks that are not permitted.
-A timeline and budget are agreed upon.
-A letter of authorization is issued, which grants explicit permission to conduct the cyber attacks and helps alleviate the challenges that the red team may encounter during physical security assessments to resolve any issues if local law enforcement were to become involved.
+They will define the objectives and goals and the “rules of engagement” to clarify the allowed cyber attacks and any specific attacks that are not permitted.
+A timeline and budget are confirmed.
+A letter of authorization is issued, which grants explicit permission to conduct the cyber attacks and helps alleviate the red team’s challenges during physical security assessments to resolve any issues if local law enforcement were to become involved.

-Some may perform electronic “dumpster diving” to identify documents that could contain usernames, passwords, or specifications of how to access the business’s internal network, as well as personal data of employees within the organization.
+Some may perform electronic “dumpster diving” to identify documents that could contain usernames, passwords, or specifications of how to access the business’s internal network and personal data of employees within the organization.
 Red team members may also perform reconnaissance of any of the allowed sites to understand how employees enter and exit the building.

 The next phase of the red team’s methodology is the mapping phase.
-During the mapping phase of the engagement, the red team will begin reviewing their findings and discuss any known misconfigurations, weaknesses, and vulnerabilities and how the attacks are launched.
-This phase can also include creating forged ID badges and creating phone scripts for social engineering attacks.
+During the mapping phase of the engagement, the red team will begin reviewing their findings and discuss any known misconfigurations, weaknesses, and vulnerabilities, and how the attacks are launched.
+This phase can also include creating forged ID badges and phone scripts for social engineering attacks.

 You mentioned physical assessments and social engineering.
 What are they?

 During a red team exercise, the testers will often incorporate physical security assessments and social engineering to identify lesser-known vulnerabilities to exploit.
 Physical security assessments are focused on testing the physical security of approved locations, such as factories, headquarter offices, and isolated sites owned by the business.
-A physical security assessment aims to identify issues with doors, locking mechanisms, and security procedures that could allow an unauthorized person access to sensitive locations within a facility.
+A physical security assessment aims to identify issues with doors, locking mechanisms, and security procedures that could allow unauthorized access to sensitive locations within a facility.

 We are not a large manufacturer.
 Should we perform a red team exercise?

 In contrast, mid-sized manufacturers can have numerous Internet-facing (external) that offer attackers more vectors to target and potentially exploit.
-Red team exercises are a proactive indication by the leadership team that cyber risk is important.
+Red team exercises are a proactive indication by the leadership team that cyber risk is essential.
 Allocating resources to identify weaknesses and cooperatively fix them reduces future financial losses.
 It is important to remember that this initiative is not assigning blame and punishing IT leadership.
-The red team exercise should increase shared knowledge, which will likely include surprises.
+The red team exercise should increase shared knowledge, likely including surprises.
 It is far less expensive to identify security gaps with your security partner than endure the consequences of a cyber breach by a criminal enterprise.